What is Sodium Nitrate?

 Is sodium nitrate carcinogenic?

-Used as preservatives, sodium nitrate, and sodium nitrite add color and flavor to processed meats.
+Used as preservatives, sodium nitrate, and sodium nitrite add colour and flavour to processed meats.
 The International Cancer Research Agency (IARC) has evaluated and categorized ingested nitrates and nitrites as likely to cause cancer to humans.

 When was sodium nitrate discovered?

 Sodium Nitrate History.
 In 1820 or 1825, Chile Saltpeter’s first shipment to Europe arrived in England, but found no buyers and was dumped at sea to prevent customs tolls.